Québec Gambling

 This guide has you covered for all the legal types of gambling in Québec.
-You can see a summary of the gambling options below.
-This is followed by a detailed overview of the casinos, poker rooms, horse racing and sports betting options.
+We summarize the gambling options below, followed by a detailed overview of the casinos, poker rooms, horse racing and sports betting options.

 Is online gambling legal in Québec?

-You can play at the Espacejeux online gambling portal in Québec.
-This was set up in 2010 and offers a full range of casino games, poker, sports betting and lottery games.
+Yes.
+You can legally play at the Espacejeux.
+The Loto-Québec site offers a full range of casino games, poker, sports betting and lottery games.

 Types of legal gambling in Québec

-- Poker rooms: Huge poker rooms can be found in the live casinos operated by Loto-Québec.
+• Poker rooms: Huge poker rooms can be found in the retail casinos operated by Loto-Québec.
 There are also poker rooms operated by the Mohawks of Kahnawake First Nation.
 Poker home games are permitted in Québec, as long as the host is not making a profit via rake or tournament entry fees.

-- Horse race betting: Horse racing returned to Québec recently after a multiyear break.
-Harness racing is available at the Hippodrome 3R racetrack.
+• Horse racing: Live harness racing is available at the Hippodrome 3R racetrack.
 This venue also has simulcast betting facilities.

-- Sports betting: Under the Canadian Criminal Code, sports betting is limited to wagers involving two or more games.
-This is available via the Mise-o-jeu platform.
+• Sports betting: Under the Canadian Criminal Code, sports betting is limited to wagers involving two or more games.
+This is available via Loto-Québec’s Mise-o-jeu platform.
 You can bet on major Canadian and international sports.
-Single-game wagers can include win bets, totals and props.
+Single-game wagers are legal and can include win bets, totals and props.

-- Lottery: Québec started a lottery early, with the first draw taking place in 1970.
+• Lottery: Québec started a lottery early, with the first draw taking place in 1970.
 Today there are draws every night, with scratch cards and other games providing additional chances to win jackpot prizes.
-The biggest prize awarded was $70 million.
-This was won by a worker from a grocery store in Montreal in 2020.

 Casinos in Québec

-Live casinos in Québec are operated by the Societe des casinos du Québec — a subsidiary of the crown corporation Loto-Québec.
+Retail casinos in Québec are operated by the Societe des casinos du Québec — a subsidiary of the crown corporation Loto-Québec.
 To say these are large casinos would be an understatement.
-Québec not only has the biggest casinos in Canada, these venues compete with the best casino resorts anywhere in the world.
+Québec not only has some of the biggest casinos in Canada, these venues compete with the best casino resorts anywhere in the world.

 Here are the major Québec live casinos in size order: